Rafael-FerreiraM/Rafael-FerreiraM/README.md

 &nbsp;&nbsp;&nbsp;

 <p align="center">
-Back-End developer
- Passionate about programming new solutions for different type of problems.
+Back-End developer.Passionate about programming new solutions for different type of problems.
 <br>
 Highly motivated by the challenge of programming and transforming tech into life solutions.
 <br>